Interparental conflict and outcomes for children in the contexts of poverty and economic pressure

 This report provides a review of the evidence on discord between parents (interparental conflict) in the contexts of poverty and economic pressure, and the link to poor outcomes for children and adolescents across emotional, behavioural, social, academic and future relationship domains.

 In this report, we seek to understand what is known from the latest scientific research about the links between poverty, economic pressure, family processes and outcomes for children, specifically in relation to the role that conflict between parents (interparental conflict) plays relative to child and adolescent development.

-- To use systematic methods to review the peer-reviewed literature examining the evidence on the effectiveness of interventions implemented in the UK and internationally which aim to improve the inter-parental relationship and outcomes for children from families in or at risk of poverty.
+It is based on a review, using systematic methods, of peer-reviewed literature on the effectiveness of interventions implemented in the UK and internationally which aim to improve the interparental relationship and outcomes for children from families in or at risk of poverty.

 Poverty and economic stress affect the quality of inter-parental relationships, and this in turn impacts on child outcomes

 Longitudinal evidence shows that parents in poverty or under economic pressure are more likely to experience relationship conflict, which can affect outcomes for children.
 Economic pressure impacts on parents’ mental health, which can cause relationship problems and difficulties with parenting.
 These difficulties can include reduced parental sensitivity and time spent interacting with their child, and can lead to harsher parenting practices, which are linked to future difficulties for children and adolescents.
 These difficulties include externalising (such as antisocial behaviour) and internalising (such as anxiety) problems, academic and physical health difficulties, and social and interpersonal relationship problems.

 There are a range of factors which are associated with resilience to relationship and parenting difficulties in low income families.
 These include maternal social support, effective coping strategies, communication and problem-solving, community and neighbourhood support.